PrivateLink

 Provision endpoint in Snowflake

 Now we have to inform Snowflake for outbound connectivity to route traffic through our newly created VPC Service Endpoint detailed in the Snowflake outbound connectivity docs.
 We inform Snowflake to connect to our VPC service endpoint via the following SQL.
-Please substitute your VPC service endpoint name and DNS name.
+Please substitute your VPC service endpoint name and <org-account>.privatelink.snowflakecomputing.com that was checked in Validate DNS.

 Note